plone/plone.app.contentlisting/README.txt

   plone.app.layout for more info.

 getSize() -
-  Size in bytes for example 24
+  Size in bytes for example `24`.

 review_state() -
-  Workflow review state for example "published"
+  Workflow review state for example `published`.

 ContentTypeClass() -
-  A normalized type name that identifies the object in listings. used for CSS styling, for example "content-type-page"
+  A normalized type name that identifies the object in listings.
+Used for CSS styling, for example `content-type-page`.

 Title() -
   Return a single string, the DCMI Title element (resource name).
-  For example "My example page"
+  For example `My example page`.

 Description() -
   Return the DCMI Description element (resource summary).
 Result is a natural language description of this object.
 Description is a plain text string describing the object.
-It should not contain html or similar.
+It should not contain HTML or similar.

 Type() -
   Return the DCMI Type element (resource type).
-Result a human-readable type name for the resource (typically the Title of its type info object).
+Result is a human-readable type name for the resource (typically the Title of its type info object).
-  For example "Page"
+  For example `Page`.

 listCreators() -
   Return a sequence of DCMI Creator elements (resource authors).
   Depending on the implementation, this returns the full name(s) of the author(s) of the content object or their ids.
-  For example "John Smith"
+For example `Jane Smith`.

 Creator() -
   Return the first DCMI Creator element, or an empty string.
-  For example "John Smith"
+  For example `Jane Smith`.

 Subject() -
   Return a sequence of DCMI Subject elements (resource keywords).
   Result is zero or more keywords associated with the content object.
-  These are the ones as keywords or tags in Plone. for example ['Ecology', 'Sustainability']
+  These are the tags in Plone.
+For example ``['Ecology', 'Sustainability']``.

 Publisher() -
   Return the DCMI Publisher element (resource publisher).
-Result is the full formal name of the entity or person responsible for publishing the resource. for example "Plone Foundation"
+Result is the full formal name of the entity or person responsible for publishing the resource.
+  For example `Plone Foundation`.

 listContributors() -
   Return a sequence of DCMI Contributor elements (resource collaborators).
-  Return zero or more collaborators (beyond thos returned by 'listCreators').
+  Return zero or more collaborators (beyond those returned by `listCreators`).

 Contributors() -
-  Deprecated alias for 'listContributors'.
+  Deprecated alias for `listContributors`.

 Date(zone=None) -
   Return the DCMI Date element (default resource date).
 Result is a string,